danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/main.typ

 Although #acr("ACM")/#acr("VCM") has a high performance improvement, there are few examples of satellites using these systems in the #acr("UHF") band, due to the high complexity required and the fact that high rate communications are typically conducted in the S band.
 For this reason, any implementations must be created using #acr("SDR") which increase cost.

-// TODO: cite
-In TODO:, an SDR-based communication system operating in the 915 MHz UHF band and utilizing ACM is described.
-The system employed modulation techniques similar to DVB-S2 but implemented a different coding scheme.
-Their analysis demonstrated nearly double the throughput compared to CCM, confirming the feasibility and significant performance advantages of ACM systems for CubeSats.

 == STRATHcube
 === Mission Overview
 STRATHcube is a student-led 2U CubeSat mission developed at the University of Strathclyde as part of the European Space Agency's #acr("ESA") Fly Your Satellite! and Design Booster programs.
 The mission addresses critical aspects of space sustainability through two distinct payloads.